christianityorigins/website/blog/_posts/2015-01-01-reclaiming-particularism.md

 Ethnic particularism does not require liking your fellow Europeans or feeling any broad kinship with them.
 It is modular, conditional, and narrowly ethnic: you advocate for your specific people—or your own ancestral mix, such as Celto-Germanic or Anglo-Slavic.
 In this sense, ethnic particularism is precisely what defeats universalism's grip (appointed representatives and internal moral police).
 You advocate for your specific group's interests because you occupy that structural position and it serves your material outcomes.

-But the true destination of this deconstruction is the restoration of classical liberalism: the only political tradition that actually opposes institutional tyranny.
+But the true destination of this deconstruction is a recognition that people should be understood through their actual historical contexts and material conditions, rather than through artificial boxes printed on a census form or an HR questionnaire.
+This is the restoration of classical liberalism: the only political tradition that actually opposes institutional tyranny.
 Classical liberalism's core principle is simple—and radical: the individual, not the collective, not the institution, not the credentialed gatekeepers, is the irreducible unit of moral and political life.
-This means no one—no DEI bureaucrat, no progressive priesthood, no institutional authority—gets unilateral power to define your identity, judge your character, or police your speech based on group membership.